-The independent professional firm engaged by the Company for general tax audit purposes as of the day prior to the effective date of the change in control shall make all determinations required to be made hereunder.
-If the firm so engaged by the Company is serving as accountant or auditor for the individual, entity or group effecting the change in control, the Company shall appoint a nationally recognized independent professional firm to make the determinations required hereunder.
-The Company shall bear all expenses with respect to the determinations by such firm required to be made hereunder.

-The firm engaged to make the determinations hereunder shall provide its calculations, together with detailed supporting documentation, to the Company and you within thirty (30) calendar days after the date on which your right to a Payment is triggered (if requested at that time by the Company or you) or such other time as requested by the Company or you.
-If the firm determines that no Excise Tax is payable with respect to a Payment, either before or after the application of the Reduced Amount, it shall furnish the Company and you with a statement reasonably acceptable to you that no Excise Tax will be imposed with respect to such Payment.
-Any good faith determinations of the firm made hereunder shall be final, binding and conclusive upon the Company and you.
+(c) The independent registered public accounting firm engaged by the Company for general audit purposes as of the day prior to the effective date of the event described in Section 280G(b)(2)(A)(i) of the Code will perform the foregoing calculations.
+If the independent registered public accounting firm so engaged by the Company is serving as accountant or auditor for the individual, entity or group effecting such event, the Company will appoint a nationally recognized independent registered public accounting firm to make the determinations required hereunder.
+The Company will bear all expenses with respect to the determinations by such independent registered public accounting firm engaged to make the determinations hereunder to provide its calculations, together with detailed supporting documentation, to the Company and the Employee within thirty (30) calendar days after the date on which the Employee's right to a 280G Payment becomes reasonably likely to occur (if requested at that time by the Company or the Employee) or such other time as requested by the Company or the Employee.